arangodb/spring-boot-starter/demo/README.md

 }
 ```

-# CRUD operations
+## CRUD operations

-## Create a repository
+### Create a repository

-Now that we have our data model, we want to store data.
-For this, we create a repository interface which
+Now that you have your data model, you want to store data.
+For this, you create
-extends `ArangoRepository`.
-This gives us access to CRUD operations, paging, and query by example mechanics.
+a repository interface which extends `ArangoRepository`.
+This gives you access
+to CRUD operations, paging, and query by example mechanics.

 ```java
 package com.arangodb.spring.demo.repository;